vladmandic/build/README.md

 - Generate documentation using `typedoc` using settings from optional `tsconfig.json:typedocOptions` or `typedoc.json`
 - Runs for each target entry that has `typedoc` field pointing to `output` directory

+## Generate

+- Generates templates for `tsconfig.json`, `.eslintrc.json` and `typedoc.json`
+- Only available when combined with `production` profile
+- If files already exists, it will not overwrite them
+- *WARNING*: Check and edit as needed before using

 ## Todo